roni5/drupal7-with-nginx/README.md

 For example, `apps/drupal/drupal.conf` contains four include statements in various blocks for `fastcgi.conf` which includes 13 lines of directives and comments.
 You can see that it is more efficient to save these repeated directives to a file and use an include directive rather than adding an additional 52 lines of comments and directives to the `apps/drupal/drupal.conf`.
 Any changes only need to be made in one place.

-An example of an include directive found in `nginx.conf`:
+Examples of an include directive found in `nginx.conf`:

 	## Microcache zone definition for FastCGI.
     include fastcgi_microcache_zone.conf;